-Disaster management plans provide overall guidance on disaster management concepts, structures and arrangements. disaster management planning is the specific responsibility of all agencies in addition to the QDMC, DDMGs and LDMGs.
-Under legislation, disaster districts and local governments are required to develop effective disaster management plans covering events likely to happen in their areas. the content of these plans is outlined in the Act and in the Guideline.
-Disaster management plans are to be disseminated to all stakeholders and be available for inspection by members of the public.
-Lead Agency functional plans developed by lead agencies to address specific planning requirements attached to each function.
-Hazard specific plans • developed by a state government agency with assigned lead responsibility to address a particular hazard under the State Plan.
-Business continuity plans detail how an organisation will function when service delivery is affected by events outside normal business.
+• These plans provide overall guidance on disaster management concepts, structures and arrangements. • Disaster management planning is the specific responsibility of all agencies in addition to the QDMC, DDMGs and LDMGs.
+Under legislation, disaster districts and local governments are required to develop effective disaster management plans covering events likely to happen in their areas. • The content of these plans is outlined in the Act and in the DM Guideline.
+Disaster management plans are to be disseminated to all stakeholders and be available for inspection by members of the public. developed by responsible agencies to address specific planning requirements attached to each response function. developed by a state government agency with assigned lead responsibility to address a particular hazard under the SDMP. • detail how an organisation will function when service delivery is affected by events outside normal business.
 Business continuity plans ensure the continuation of operations to the extent required in the event of a disruption.
-State Government agencies and local government should apply sound business continuity practices and promote these practices to businesses, industries and communities.
-Event action plans • a response plan which outlines a problem/concern/vulnerability and identifies the appropriate actions (what? who? how? when?) to address the situation.
-Groups are encouraged to prepare an operational plan which sits within the disaster management plan and is developed after conducting a risk assessment.
+State Government agencies and local government should apply sound business continuity practices and promote these practices to businesses, industries and communities. • response plans which outline a problem/concern/vulnerability and identify the appropriate actions (what? who? how? when?) to address the situation.
+Groups are encouraged to prepare an event action plan which sits within the disaster management plan and is developed after conducting a risk assessment.